-Environmental health has been established as a practice domain for professional nurses.
-Consideration of the relationship between human health and our environment, including air (indoor and out), water, food, and products is an important part of nursing assessments for individuals and the community.
-Understanding the multi-disciplinary and multi-agency roles in environmental health is critical to playing a successful role in protecting the environmental and public health.
-This 12-credit certificate program will prepare nurses to engage in environmental health activities within health care settings, including local and state health departments, regulatory agencies, and non-profit/advocacy organizations.
-Participants who complete the program will be able to:
+The relationship between human health and our environment, including air (indoor and out), water, food, and products is a vital part of nursing assessments.
+To meet this growing need, UMSON has developed the Certificate in Environmental Health for professional nurses.
+The program will provide you with a comprehensive understanding of the multi-disciplinary and multi-agency roles in environmental health as well as the critical role they play in protecting environmental and public health.
+This 12-credit certificate program will prepare you to engage in environmental health activities within health care settings, including local and state health departments, regulatory agencies, and non-profit/advocacy organizations.

-This certificate is open to professional nurses who seek to develop skills in the new and emerging field of environmental health.
-To be eligible for the program, students must be a registered nurse and have a bachelor’s degree or be enrolled in a graduate program at the University of Maryland School of Nursing (UMSON).
-Accepted graduate students may complete the certificate concurrently with their graduate studies.
-Students who are not enrolled in a graduate program at UMSON can complete the certificate in three semesters starting either in the fall or spring.
+This certificate is open to professional nurses who want to develop skills in the new and emerging field of environmental health.
+To be eligible for the program, you must be a registered nurse and have a bachelor’s degree or be enrolled in a graduate program at the University of Maryland School of Nursing.
+If you’re a graduate student, you may complete the certificate concurrently with your other graduate studies.
+If you are not enrolled in a graduate program at UMSON, you can complete the certificate in three semesters starting either in the fall or spring.

 |Fall||NURS 764||Advanced Environmental Health||3|